apache/trafficcontrol/docs/source/overview/profiles_and_parameters.rst

 ''''''''''''
 This configuration file can only be affected by one Parameter on a :ref:`Profile <profiles>` assigned to a :term:`Delivery Service`.
 Then, for every Parameter assigned to that :ref:`Profile <profiles>` that has the Config File value "cachekey.config" - **NOT this Config File** -, a parameter will be added to the line for that :term:`Delivery Service` like so: :file:`pparam=--{Name}={Value}` where ``Name`` is the Parameter's :ref:`parameter-name`, and ``Value`` is its Value_.

+Additionally brute force parameters may be used to override all plugin arguments at the EDGE (override.edge) and MID (override.mid) that has the Config File value "remap.config".
+All remap line items after "map from to" are overwritten by this parameter.
+Use this with care!

 .. seealso:: For an explanation of the syntax of this configuration file, refer to `the Apache Traffic Server remap.config documentation <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/files/remap.config.en.html>`_.

 :file:`set_dscp_{anything}.config`